How to Handle Being Pressured Into a Relationship: 25 Tips

 It can be a significant turn-off when you believe life revolves around your partner since each person needs independence with separate interests and hobbies.

 Attempting to spend all your time with someone is something you don’t want in a relationship.
-Study shows single men feel more pressure to date than women, along with other facts.

-Definition of applying pressure in a relationship
+What is applying pressure in a relationship?

 Applying pressure in a relationship is similar to setting expectations that are unreasonable for where the dating is currently and believing the other person will simply go along with it.